- Optimizely Web Experimentation

 Mask descriptive names

-To share data with third-party analytics platforms, Optimizely contains some information about experiments, variations, audiences, sections, and segments that needs to be exposed at the client level.
+To share data with third-party analytics platforms, Optimizely Experimentation contains some information about experiments, variations, audiences, sections, and segments that need to be exposed at the client level.
 Although these descriptive names are helpful for debugging and offer significant benefits for some third-party integrations, you can replace the descriptive names with numerical IDs for additional privacy.

 Check the box to enable the Mask descriptive names setting and click Save: